JaminBucur/Group-5/README.md

 > What is the motivation for the app?

 > What are the goals of the app?
+The goals of this app is to recommend suitable clothing to match the weather.
 > What problem will the app solve?

 > What form will the app take to fulfill its goals?